lmue-inno/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

   with a 480G RAID1 configured for OS deployment.
 With `rd.kiwi.oem.maxdisk=500G`, the deployment is performed on the RAID disk.

+``rd.kiwi.oem.smallest_disk``
+  When configured the smallest logical disk device is selected as installation destination during unattended OEM deployments.
+Flash drives get skipped to avoid overwriting installaton media.
+  Similar to `rd.kiwi.oem.maxdisk` this aims to always select the correct boot device in JBOD setups which is usually the smallest device.
+This parameter however is more flexible by not requiring setting specific values for each setup when deploying to setups with varying drive sizes.

 ``rd.kiwi.oem.force_resize``
   Forces the disk resize process on an OEM disk image.
 If set, no sanity check for unpartitioned/free space is performed and also an eventually